8bitkick/BBCMicroBot/README.md

 Please refer to the https://developer.twitter.com if you are unfamiliar with these processes.

-## Notes / excuses from the creator

-BBCMicroBot was a side project that got unexpectedly successful.
-There are definitely some areas that can be improved and enhancement to be added which I have not had time for.
-I'm hoping the talent of the bot users can be focussed there!
-If you have suggestions please go for it.
-Let's keep discussion around code issues on github rather than on the bot account as much as possible.

-### Architecture
-The bot uses Twitter mentions timeline polling and hardcoded delays instead of using webhooks or querying the rate limit APIs.
-There are more elegant ways of doing this but it's worked solidly for months!
-Some advantages of this approach is it only needs the free tier Twitter Dev account and doesn't require any open incoming ports on the host machine (definitely a bonus if you run it a home).

-### Security
-The purpose of the bot is to allow remote execution of arbitrary code (albeit BASIC) submitted by strangers on the Internet - this is in general not a good idea.
-The fact that user input is sanitized by first passing through Twitter, and is run on a BBC Micro 'VM' is a big plus, but security is certainly a concern.
-There is more that can and should be done to sandbox the emulator for example.

 ### Thanks

 Thanks to Matt Godbolt for the JSBeeb emulator that made this project possible and to all the @bbcmicrobot users for their support - I hope this source code is interesting or useful.